makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 Klarna is by far the largest of these companies, with $53 billion in GMV (gross merchandise volume).
 Afterpay is a distant second, with $11 billion in GMV.
 Affirm comes in at $4.6 billion in GMV, Zip at $2.1 billion in GMV, and Sezzle at roughly $400 million in GMV.

-With [well over 50 BNPL firms](https://www.cbinsights.com/research/buy-now-pay-later-global-market-map/) on the market, there’s a very long tail of providers with much smaller gross merchandise volume figures.
+With <a href="https://www.cbinsights.com/research/buy-now-pay-later-global-market-map/">well over 50 BNPL firms</a> on the market, there’s a very long tail of providers with much smaller gross merchandise volume figures.

-One [reason](https://fintechmagazine.com/venture-capital/four-reasons-why-klarna-biggest-fintech-europe) Klarna is so much larger than the other companies is that it was one of the first solutions to offer a great BNPL solution with silent credit checks done in the background, enabling consumers to spend right away and not incur interest.
+One <a href="https://fintechmagazine.com/venture-capital/four-reasons-why-klarna-biggest-fintech-europe">reason</a> Klarna is so much larger than the other companies is that it was one of the first solutions to offer a great BNPL solution with silent credit checks done in the background, enabling consumers to spend right away and not incur interest.
 They’ve also strategically expanded and partnered with over 100,000 retailers, and they offer a top-rated software that’s seamless for both buyers and merchants alike.

 It will be interesting to see how these companies compete in the coming years.
 With the increasing popularity of buy now pay later, they are all likely to see continued growth.